The fold is not a pixel value

 Not everything belongs in this space.
 Here are the five elements that do, in order of visual priority.

 1. A headline that states the core offer.
 It needs to pass the grunt test: could someone glance at it for five seconds and tell you what you offer and why it matters?
+(If they can't, the reasons your page isn't converting usually start here.)
 "AI-powered landing page audits in 60 seconds" works.
 "Empowering businesses to thrive in the digital economy" does not.
 Be specific.
 Name the outcome.

 2. A subheadline that clarifies how.
 The headline says what you get.
 The subheadline says how it works or why it's different.
 Handle the top objection or add the detail that makes the headline credible.
 Two sentences max.

 3. One primary call-to-action.
 Not "Start Free Trial" next to "Book a Demo" next to "Watch Video."
-Fogg's Behavior Model says motivation, ability, and trigger must converge at the same moment.
-Multiple CTAs dilute the trigger.
-Pick the one action you most want, and make the button text complete "I want to..." -- "Get my free score" beats "Submit."
+When you give visitors multiple options, they hesitate.
+Pick the one action you most want, and make the button text complete the thought "I want to..." so "Get my free score" beats "Submit."

 4. One trust signal.
 Not five.
 Not a wall of logos.
-One proof point that reduces the biggest objection your audience has right now -- a customer count ("2,847 teams use this"), a recognizable logo, or a short testimonial.
-Cialdini's social proof principle works best when the proof is specific and relevant to the reader's identity.
+One proof point that reduces the biggest objection your audience has right now: a customer count ("2,847 teams use this"), a recognizable logo, or a short testimonial.
+Social proof works best when the proof is specific and relevant to the reader's situation.

 5. A value-supporting visual.
 A product screenshot, demo, or result preview.
 Show the outcome, not the process.
 A dashboard with real numbers beats a stock photo of a smiling team.
 If your product is hard to visualize, show the artifact the user receives.